mozilla-services/heka-docs/source/architecture/extending.rst

 the `pipelinePack` struct, rather than creating new objects and repointing the `pipelinePack` attributes to the ones you've created.
-Creating new objects each time will end up causing a lot of allocation and garbage collection to occur, which will definitely hurt Heka performance.
+Creating new objects each time will end up causing a lot of allocation and garbage collection to occur, which will hurt Heka performance.
 A lot of care has been put into the Heka pipeline code to reuse allocated memory where possible in order to minimize garbage collector performance impact, but a poorly written plugin can undo these efforts and cause significant (and unnecessary) slowdowns.

 If an input generates raw bytes and wishes to explicitly specify which decoder should be used (overriding the specified default), the input can modify the